fawtytoo/Midiplay/README.md

 # Midiplay

 ## A MIDI/MUS player
-Midiplay is a very robust and fully functional command line player for MIDI/MUS using OPL audio synthesis.
-Also supports the RMI file format; a RIFF container for MIDI.
+Midiplay is a very robust and fully functional command line player for MIDI using OPL audio synthesis.

-Midiplay can play both MUS and MIDI files due to their similar structure.
-MIDI type 0 & 1 files are supported; type 2 is unknown due to lack of suitable files to test with.
-Similarly, Midiplay does not handle the SMPTE format as it's not widely used, if at all.

 Written for Linux in C using SDL for audio output.